Cubase Pro Vs. Logic Pro: 2024 Track-to-Track Showdown

 However, if you value swift navigation, an intuitive set of tools for composition, and seamless Apple ecosystem integration, Logic Pro X could better serve your artistic pursuits.

-Whichever one you choose, it’s the alignment with your workflow that will crown your DAW of choice as the center of your musical universe.
+It’s the alignment with your workflow that will crown your DAW of choice as the center of your musical universe.

 Feature Face-off: Tools and Capabilities